harini1708/M1_GKQuiz_Game/1_Requirements/README.md

 This Quiz is a General Knowledge based Quiz implemented with C programming.The participants are provided with some general Knowledge questions and the scores are given based on the questions answered.The code is compiled in Visual Studio code.

+# SWOT Analysis

+# Strength
+User friendly and any age group can participate

+# Weakness
+No much Algorithm needed

+# Opportunities
+It provides an opportunity for the user to enhance their General Knowledge

+# Threat
+The Participants does not have time limit

 # 4 W's and 1 H